 |Description||Specific instance notified by the NGO Norwegian Support Committee for Western Sahara regarding the activities of Sjovik A.S., a multinational operating in the Western Sahara.|

 |Industry sector||Agriculture, forestry and fishing|

-Read the final statement issued by the Norwegian NCP concluding the specific instance - 2 July 2013
+Read the final statement issued by the Norwegian NCP on 2 July 2013

 The company denies that the human rights provisions of the Guidelines are being violated, and underlines that the request seems to be politically motivated and maintained that its investment benefits the Saharawis.

 As the Norwegian NCP was the recipient of the request concerning the headquarter policies of a Norwegian-registered multinational enterprise group from the Norwegian Support Committee for Western Sahara.
 Western Sahara is claimed by Morocco, while no UN organ has recognised Moroccan sovereignty or status as rightful administering power.
 Western Sahara is recognised as a Non-Self-Governing Territory under the UN.
 Morocco is committed to following the Guidelines and has established an NCP.
 The unresolved territorial issues and the fact that the request concerned a Norwegian company favoured the acceptance of the complaint by the Norwegian NCP.
 The Moroccan NCP was notified about and contributed with information concerning this specific instance.